Vaashi (2022 film)

-Vaashi is a 2022 Indian Malayalam-language courtroom drama film written and directed by Vishnu G. Raghav and produced by G Suresh Kumar and co-produced by Menaka Suresh and Revathy Suresh.
-The film stars Tovino Thomas and Keerthy Suresh in the lead roles and has music composed by Kailas Menon.
+Vaashi is a 2022 Indian Malayalam-language courtroom drama film written and directed by Vishnu G Raghav and produced by G. Suresh Kumar and co-produced by Menaka Suresh and Revathy Suresh.
+The film stars Tovino Thomas and Keerthy Suresh in the lead roles.
+The music is composed by Kailas Menon with cinematography by Neil D'Cunha and editing by Arju Benn.
 The film released theatrically on 17 June 2022.